YangtaoGe518/GOSH-FHIRworks2020-MedicGraph/README.md

     * Analysis of the average age with percentage for specific health condition
     * Analysis of the location of patients on the map
     * Analysis of the medical condition of one patient within a time period
+    * Generate patient data in CSV and XML format
 * Other Features:
     * Interactive API document by Swagger for developers to operate
     * Easy to change the data sources for all data implemented in FHIR standard